 Yes.
 Students should select from a range of fiction and non-fiction books suited to their ability.
 You may like to consult the

-booklist developed by the Reading Centre and the Global schools through languages team (State Schools - Performance), or your local librarian may be able to help select books.
+book lists developed by teacher librarians, the Reading Centre and the Global schools through languages team (State Schools—Teaching, Leadership, Rural and Remote), or your local librarian may be able to help select books.

 Teachers can consider student's cultural and language background/s when choosing books to read.
 For students who are English as an Additional Language or Dialect (EAL/D) consider texts that are appropriate to their level of English as well as their age/interests.
 Students with special needs or those who do not speak or read Standard Australian English at home can engage with books using any or all of the methods listed below: